Robust Likelihood Ratio Tests for Incomplete Economic Models: Setup

-where $P_u$ is a conditional law of $s$ (supported on $G(u|\theta)$), which represents the unknown \emph{selection mechanism}.
+where $\eta$ represents the unknown \emph{selection mechanism}.
 This set collects probability distributions $P$, for which one can find a suitable selection mechanism and make it consistent with a given parameter value $\theta$ and the model structure.
 Economic theory rarely provides any guidance on selection.
 The researcher therefore views any distribution in $\mathcal P_\theta$ as consistent with $\theta$.

-Within this model, consider testing parameter value $\theta_0$ against another value $\theta_1$ on the basis of observed outcome $s\in S.$ This is equivalent to testing the null hypothesis, $P\in\mathcal{P}_{\theta_0}$, against the alternative hypothesis, $P\in\mathcal{P}_{\theta_1}$.
+Consider testing parameter value $\theta_0$ against another value $\theta_1$ on the basis of observed outcome $s\in S.$ This is equivalent to testing the null hypothesis, $P\in\mathcal{P}_{\theta_0}$, against the alternative hypothesis, $P\in\mathcal{P}_{\theta_1}$.
 Note that $\mathcal P_{\theta_0}$ and $\mathcal P_{\theta_1}$ may contain multiple (typically infinitely many) elements because the selection is left unspecified.
 Therefore, even for testing a single value of $\theta$ against another value, the hypotheses are composite in terms of the permitted distributions.\footnote{The composite nature of the hypotheses arises because the unknown selection is a nuisance parameter.
 It is possible to allow some components of structural parameter $\theta$ to be additional nuisance parameters.
 We analyze this extension in Section \ref{sec:nuisance}.} Given this challenge, we pursue a robust approach to inference.
 That is, we construct tests that (i) control the size uniformly across distributions permitted under the null and (ii) maximize certain measures of power under the alternative.